tinglesoftware/dependabot-azure-devops/README.md

 The hosted version ([source code](https://github.com/tinglesoftware/zote)) for Azure DevOps work almost similar to the native version of dependabot on GitHub, hosted in your own Kubernetes cluster.
 It supports:

-1. Pulling configuration from a file located at `.azuredevops/dependabot.yml` or `.github/dependabot.yml`.
+1. Pulling configuration from a file located at `.github/dependabot.yml`.
 2. Adding/updating the file, triggers a run.
 3. Extra credentials for private registries, feeds and package repositories.
 4. Hosted on Kubernetes; easier compared to using Azure build agents.